 Ready to give it a go?
 Sign up for a free trial here—no credit card required.

 Mopinion allows your users to directly click on a problematic element.
-This removes some of the guesswork that comes with collecting feedback.
+This removes some of the guesswork that comes with collecting feedback on a website design.

 - Data-rich reports for every form (browser, URL…)

 - On-page contextual surveys (”did you find the information you were looking for?”)

 They also come with their own set of integrations, including Slack, Google Analytics, WordPress, and Jira.

 Mopinion is a great interactive tool for digital marketers and product managers alike to collect user feedback on live websites.

 Get insights into your customer’s journey with GetFeedback’s NPS (net promoter score) surveys.

 - Create and manage multiple NPS campaigns at scale;

 - Trigger surveys and collect feedback based on lifecycle events captured in SalesForce or other CRMs;